ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

  - increased Tab Header Margin to 500 maximum
  - added Show Item Amounts support for Minified UI mode
  - added Contribution Section
+ - separated Exalted recipe from Chaos Recipe.
+You can now turn both on and off individually.

 #### 1.1.4